Ruby slippers: Tribute versions

-In honor of the fiftieth anniversary of The Wizard of Oz, the Harry Winston jewellery company created a size-four pair of slippers using "about 25 carats of diamonds and 1,500 carats of rubies".
+In honor of the fiftieth anniversary of The Wizard of Oz, the Harry Winston jewelry company created a size-four pair of slippers using "about 25 carats of diamonds and 1,500 carats of rubies".
 Valued at $3 million, they are reportedly the most expensive pair of shoes in the world.

 During the fall 2008 New York Fashion Week, the Swarovski company held a charity contest to commemorate the seventieth anniversary of the film, with nineteen designers redesigning the ruby slippers, including Gwen Stefani, Diane von Fürstenberg, and Moschino.
 The "Arabian" design was displayed with the designer entries.

 In 2019, Ikon Design Studio released an officially licensed pair of ruby slippers.
 The replica slippers came in Judy Garland's size of 5B and had her name written inside the shoe.
-The production was limited to 250 numbered pairs worldwide which included an acrylic display case and a numbered plaque.
+The production was limited to 250 numbered pairs worldwide, including an acrylic display case and a numbered plaque.

+In 2023, a limited edition of 1500 replica pairs were created by Paragon FX Group for the 100th anniversary of Warner Bros.
+Warner Bros. and Turner Entertainment currently hold the copyright to the 1939 film.